saraozn/tp/docs/UserGuide.md

 * `Customer NAME has been added`

 When command fails:
-* `Missing name parameter for add customers command` for missing name parameter
+* `Missing propName parameter for add customers command` for missing propName parameter
-* `Missing phone parameter for add customers command` for missing phone parameter
+* `Missing propPhone parameter for add customers command` for missing propPhone parameter
 * `Missing email parameter for add customers command` for missing email parameter
 * `Invalid Command` for mispelling of command